-Tidy-home-enthusiasts are here to stay, and companies continue to pop up who specialize in organizing and purging your home (see: Neat Method and Clutter Busters).
+Tidy-home-enthusiasts are here to stay, and companies continue to pop up that specialize in organizing and purging your home (see: Neat Method and Clutter Busters).
 In fact, there are Instagram accounts with thousands of followers sharing their tidy-home hacks (see: The Tidy Home Nashville).

 So, why is this such a popular and relatable topic?
 Two reasons.

-One: Studies continue to show American’s are overwhelmed with clutter and don’t know what to do with it.
+- Studies continue to show American’s are overwhelmed with clutter and don’t know what to do with it.
 One study reports 54% of American’s have this problem.

-Two: A tidy home can benefit mental health.
+- A tidy home can benefit mental health.
 This claim is also heavily evidence-based.

 When we feel stressed or overwhelmed our space starts to reflect that.
 From the mounds of mail that hasn’t been sorted, a messy counter space, or an overflowing laundry basket.
 While it is a common symptom of stress and a busy schedule, it’s also a fact of life that things stack up and cleaning goes on the back burner.
 Even so, it can really benefit you to catch it early and focus on de-cluttering.